 Over by the Wine Hut the runs have steeper sections and were mostly left ungroomed so there was good powder skiing over there.
 Those runs are fun and provided me with challenge.
 Also, be sure to check out the runs under the chairlift that serves the Sudbowl area there are some narrow lines with soft snow there.

 On the other side of the resort is “Eagle’s Nest Mountain” where there are some double-black diamond runs to be found.
-I went over there once and returned to the main area via a blue diamond run.
+I went over there once and returned to the main area via a blue square run.

 Whitecap Resort has skiing for levels of skier from friendly green groomers to what appears to be very challenging double-black diamond runs.